sagefy/sagefy/docs/Data-Structure-Card-Kinds.md

 Anywhere that lists "Markdown" as available may embed images, math, video, audio, interactive...

-Non-Assessment Card Kinds
+Unscored Card Kinds
 -------------------------

-Non-assessment cards do not have require a learner answer.
+Unscored cards do not have require a learner response.

 ### Video Card